 Treat rosacea with avoidance of triggers; treat inflammation, depending on severity, with topical antibiotics and/or azelaic acid, oral antibiotics, isotretinoin, or topical ivermectin.

-Consider brimonidine for persistent erythema or flushing.
+Consider brimonidine or oxymetazoline for persistent erythema or flushing.

 Dermabrasion and tissue excision for rhinophyma give good cosmetic results.